13 Lowest Calorie Chips (Top Picks for 2023)

 Dare brand Veggie Crisps have the next lowest calorie count overall at 105 calories for Ketchup flavor crisps.
 This is a great alternative if you love regular ketchup-flavor chips.

-They also have the second-highest protein and highest fibre content, but also the highest sugar content.
+They also have the second-highest protein and highest fiber content, but also the highest sugar content.
 The ingredient list is fairly long, so if you are looking for minimal additives, these won’t be your top choice.

 • Calories: 105